- Canada’s banks employ 280,155 Canadians

-As of 2014, women constitute 62.0 per cent (130,709) of the workforce at Canada’s six largest banks (excluding subsidiaries), substantially more than any other federally regulated sector.
-Women occupied 34.5 per cent of senior management positions and 50.4 per cent of all middle management positions, exceeding the government’s benchmarks at both levels.
-In total, 50.5 per cent of all professional jobs in banks are held by women.
+As of 2015, women constitute 60.7 per cent (126,909) of the workforce at Canada’s six largest banks (excluding subsidiaries), substantially more than any other federally regulated sector.
+Women occupied almost 35 per cent of senior management positions and 50 per cent of all middle management positions, exceeding the government’s benchmarks at both levels.
+In total, 49.7 per cent of all professional jobs in banks are held by women.

-Representation by people in visible minorities reached 29.6 per cent in 2014 accounting for 12.1 per cent of all senior management positions; 26.1 per cent of all middle management jobs, and 33.3 per cent of all professional positions.
+Representation by people in visible minorities reached almost 30 per cent in 2015 accounting for 12.8 per cent of all senior management positions; 27.1 per cent of all middle management jobs, and 33.9 per cent of all professional positions.
 These numbers substantially exceed those in the external labour force (the government’s benchmark).
 They also exceed representation of visible minorities in the other federally regulated industries and in the federal public sector.

 People with disabilities

-Representation of people with disabilities in the large six banks increased to 4.1 per cent in 2014.
-The banks continue to work on initiatives to promote and sustain employment of people with disabilities in order to reach the benchmark of 4.9 per cent.
+Representation of people with disabilities in the large six banks reached 4.1 per cent in 2015.
+The banks continue to work on initiatives to promote and sustain employment of people with disabilities in order to reach the benchmark of 4.7 per cent.

-In 2014, the six banks employed 2,729 Aboriginal people, essentially unchanged from 2013,keeping the representation level steady.
+In 2015, the six banks employed 2,704 Indigenous people keeping the level of representation steady.
 This is another group with whom banks are making special efforts to increase representation and advancement.